Nish021/System-Design/LLD /oop-principles/abstraction.md

 # Abstraction

-A word **Abstract** means existing only as an idea not a physical thing. **Abstraction** is the process of representing that idea by defining its essential behavior without committing to its implementation.
+A word **Abstract** means existing only as an idea not a physical thing. **Abstraction** is the process of representing that idea by defining its essential behavior without exposing its implementation.

 Abstraction is core idea/principle of oops and Inheritance, Polymorphism and Encapsulation supports this idea.
 - Encapsulation uses abstraction to hide data